-• Willingness to take on tasks that are not normally a part of one's role but that will ensure safety for the team and the group

-- Being open to & ready for new challenges - Readiness for continued learning - Being open to different sources of learning - Being aware of one's own competences - Being aware of how much others can teach you & of the principles of 'to get and to give' - Readiness to reflect upon & rethink one's own role - Readiness to ask for support and to admit personal limitations in the context of the activity/group - Readiness to support colleagues' learning needs - Being aware that one is a role model, both as an individual & as a team
+- Willingness to take on tasks that are not normally a part of one's role but that will ensure safety for the team and the group - · Openness to and ready for new challenges - Readiness for continued learning - · Openness to different sources of learning - Awareness of one's own competences - Awareness of how much others can teach you and of the principles of 'to get and to give' - · Readiness to reflect upon and rethink one's own role - Readiness to ask for support and to admit personal limitations in the context of the activity/group - · Readiness to support colleagues' learning needs - Awareness that one is a role model, both as an individual and as a team - Willingness to cooperate and learn from others who might hold different values - · Readiness to collaborate and teamwork online

-- Knowledge about team work mechanisms in different contexts & of the possible outcomes of different approaches - Knowledge about one's personal limitations & how to overcome them - Knowledge about coaching methods - Knowledge how to deal with emotions - Knowledge about conflict prevention and transformation - Knowledge about feedback techniques

-(how to give feedback, how to receive it, etc.)

-Knowledge regarding individual vs. collective interests & focuses
+- Knowledge about team work mechanisms in different contexts and of the possible outcomes of different approaches - Knowledge about one's personal limitations and how to overcome them - · Knowledge about coaching methods - · Knowledge how to deal with emotions - Knowledge about conflict prevention and transformation - Knowledge about feedback techniques (how to give feedback, how to receive it, etc.) - Knowledge regarding individual and collective interests and focuses

-- Mastering methods and techniques that support a clear & fair division of roles and responsibilities - Ability to contextualise and conceptualise team work practices with the principles of non-formal learning - Ability to match team members' competences to the objectives of the activity and to the young peoples' profiles - Ability to foster collaboration among the team members - Ability to deal well with crisis/conflicts in the team - Ability to work with various approaches, e.g. co-vision, supervision, collegial feedback, and cooperation - Ability to develop a continued learning plan for oneself - Ability to deal with emotions communication & collaboration amongst the team members to nurture qualities & deal with resistar
+- Mastering methods and techniques that support a clear and fair division of roles and responsibilities - Ability to contextualise and conceptualise team work practices with the principles of non-formal learning - Ability to match team members' competences to the objectives of the activity and to the young peoples' profiles - · Ability to foster collaboration among the team members - · Ability to deal well with crisis/conflicts in the team - Ability to work with various approaches, e.g. co-vision, supervision, collegial feedback, and cooperation - · Ability to develop a continued learning plan for oneself - Ability to deal with emotions - Able to feel and show solidarity with people with different values, beliefs and worldviews